A Quantum Router Architecture for High-Fidelity Entanglement Flows in Quantum Networks: Acknowledgements

 \section{Acknowledgements}

 Y.L. acknowledges funding support by the MIT School of Engineering's SuperUROP program.
-E.B. is supported by a NASA Space Technology Research Fellowship and the NSF Center for Ultracold Atoms (CUA).
+E.B. was supported by a NASA Space Technology Research Fellowship and the NSF Center for Ultracold Atoms (CUA).
 A.D. and S.W. were supported by an ERC Starting grant, EU Flagship on Quantum Technologies, Quantum Internet Alliance, an NWO VIDI grant, and the Zwaartekracht QSC.
-D.E. acknowledges support from the NSF EFRI-ACQUIRE program Scalable Quantum Communications with Error-Corrected Semiconductor Qubits.
+D.E. acknowledges support from the NSF EFRI-ACQUIRE program Scalable Quantum Communications with Error-Corrected Semiconductor Qubits and the NSF ERC Center for Quantum Networks (CQN).
 We also thank Ian Christen, Kevin Chen, and Robert Knegjens for valuable discussions.